NOMINATIONS ARE NOW CLOSED

-Judges are looking for evidence of Apprentices who have submitted a very high standard of work.
+Judges are looking for evidence of apprentices who have submitted a very high standard of work.
 Strong nominations would evidence excellent feedback from the employer and colleagues as well as the training provider.
-The successful Apprentice will have gone beyond the normal standard expected and made a positive impact in their organisation.
-Nominations could contain examples of Apprentices who have demonstrated initiative, drive, good social skills and communication skills.
-Nominations should articulate how the nominee has progressed during or after their Apprenticeship, for example enrolling on a higher form of study, gaining promotion or supporting other Apprentices.
+The successful apprentice will have gone beyond the normal standard expected and made a positive impact in their organisation.
+Nominations could contain examples of apprentices who have demonstrated initiative, drive, good social skills and communication skills.
+Nominations should articulate how the nominee has progressed during or after their apprenticeship, for example enrolling on a higher form of study, gaining promotion or supporting other apprentices.

 Judges are looking for evidence of how the adult learner has applied their new skills to secure employment or advance their career.
 Nominations should describe what motivates the nominee in learning and how they have developed in their career as a result of their learning experience.
 Adult learners may have used their experience to secure a new job or they may have wanted to increase their skills and knowledge within an existing role.
 Examples of adult learners who have returned to learning or faced obstacles to learning are especially welcome.